IT Forensics - Effective Digital Trace Analysis

 Digital Forensics

-Digital Forensics - This is what the Search for Cues in Cybercrime looks like
+Digital Forensics - This is What the Search for Clues Looks Like in Cybercrime

-After the potentially relevant incident has been classified, it is examined using special analysis methods and presented in a manner appropriate to the target group.
+After the classification of the potentially relevant incident, it is examined using special analysis methods and presented in a manner appropriate to the target group.

 Incident as Starting Point

 The starting point for incident response is also the starting point for digital forensics.
-Therefore, the most important question for digital forensics is first whether the hacker is still on the network.
-This factor often determines how extensive the damage could be and how acute the need for action is.
+Therefore, the most important question for IT forensics is initially whether the hacker is still in the network.
+This factor often determines how extensive the damage could be.
+This is usually crucial for the extent of the damage and how urgent the need for action is.

 Root Cause Analysis

-For the search for clues, it is essential not to change anything at the digital crime scene.
-This is the same as in the real world.
-The IT specialists then try to find out whether it was a harmless attack or a targeted cyberattack.
-At the same time, they look for possible access points and escape routes that perpetrators could have exploited.
+For the search for clues, it is essential not to change anything at the digital crime scene, to leave it untouched.
+This is similar to the real world.
+Subsequently, the IT specialists try to determine whether it was a harmless attack or a targeted cyber attack.
+At the same time, they look for possible access points and escape routes that the perpetrators might have exploited.

-First, the cyber analysts investigate all the circumstances surrounding the security incident.
-This involves securing the digital fingerprint of the perpetrator.
-It is also necessary to reconstruct the course of events.
-This makes it possible to determine what sensitive data has fallen into his hands.
-It may be that data was not only stolen, but even altered or destroyed.
+First, the cyber analysts examine all circumstances surrounding the security incident.
+The aim is to secure the digital fingerprint of the perpetrator.
+In addition, it is necessary to reconstruct the course of the crime.
+This makes it possible to determine which sensitive data has fallen into their hands.
+If applicable, data may not only have been stolen, but even altered or destroyed.

 Request External Expertise

-Introducing digital forensics in a company is not always easy.
-This is because the GDPR in particular must be taken into account.
-One option is to build up the necessary skills internally.
-Alternatively, it is possible to hire a specialist for this purpose.
-An external partner is usually the easiest option.
-After all, this is a critical and important topic for corporate security.
-With the help of implementation roadmaps, the necessary requirements can be met and the right products selected.
+Implementing IT forensics in a company is not always straightforward.
+In particular, the GDPR must be taken into account.
+One option is to build the necessary competencies internally.
+Alternatively, it may be appropriate to hire a specialist for this.
+An external partner is often the simplest solution.
+After all, this is a critical and important issue for corporate security.
+With the help of implementation roadmaps, it is possible to meet the necessary requirements and choose the right products.

 Legal Aspects

-The right expertise is essential for digital forensics: Qualified employees ideally have a background in law enforcement.
+The right expertise is indispensable for IT forensics: Ideally, qualified employees have a background in law enforcement.
 This way, they know which aspects are necessary for an upcoming court case.
-They should also specialize in digital forensics and be familiar with the most important tools.
+In addition, they should specialize in digital forensics and be familiar with the most important tools.
 Regular training is particularly crucial in this regard.

-The regulatory documentation obligation is particularly important - it should not be neglected under any circumstances.
-This affects all incidents that occur in the company with regard to IT security.
+Particularly important is the official documentation obligation - it must not be neglected under any circumstances.
+This affects all incidents that occur in the company regarding IT security.

 Certificates